Jean-Michel Basquiat: Fashion

 Valentino's Fall/Winter 2006 collection paid homage to Basquiat.
 Sean John created a capsule collection for the 30th anniversary of Basquiat's death in 2018.
 Apparel and accessories companies that have featured Basquiat's work include Uniqlo, Urban Outfitters, Supreme, Herschel Supply Co., Alice + Olivia, Olympia Le-Tan, DAEM, Coach New York, and Saint Laurent.
 Footwear companies such as Dr. Martens, Reebok, and Vivobarefoot have also collaborated with Basquiat's estate.

+In 2021, luxury jewelry company Tiffany & Co. partnered with American singer Beyoncé and rapper Jay-Z to promote the company's "About Love" campaign.
+The campaign incorporated Tiffany's recently acquired painting, Equals Pi (1982), by Basquiat.
+The painting heavily features a color close to the company's signature robin egg blue.
+The campaign was met with criticism from the artist's friends and colleagues.

 In 2022, Basquiat's estate partnered with Black Fashion Fair for a limited-run capsule collection, which was on view at the exhibition Jean-Michel Basquiat: King Pleasure in New York City.

+His hair has been imitated by Canadian pop singer The Weeknd.

+And American rapper and businessman Jay-Z.

-Film, television and theater
+Film, television, and theater

 Basquiat starred in Downtown 81, a vérité movie written by Glenn O'Brien and shot by Edo Bertoglio in 1980–81, but not released until 2000.

+Without Walls: Shooting Star, a British documentary by Geoff Dunlop on Basquiat's life, aired on Channel 4 in 1990.
 In 1996, painter Julian Schnabel made his filmmaking debut with the biopic Basquiat.
-It stars actor Jeffrey Wright as Basquiat and David Bowie as Andy Warhol.
+It stars Jeffrey Wright as Basquiat and David Bowie as Andy Warhol.

 Jean-Michel Basquiat: The Radiant Child, a documentary film directed by Tamra Davis, premiered at the 2010 Sundance Film Festival and was shown on the PBS series Independent Lens in 2011.
 Sara Driver directed the documentary film Boom for Real: The Late Teenage Years of Jean-Michel Basquiat, which premiered at the 2017 Toronto International Film Festival.
 In 2018, PBS aired the documentary Basquiat: Rage to Riches as part of the American Masters series.

-In January 2022, it was reported that actor Kelvin Harrison Jr. will star as Basquiat in an upcoming biopic titled Samo Lives, which will be written, directed and produced by Julius Onah.
-In February 2022, it was announced that actor Stephan James will star and co-produce a limited series about Basquiat.
-FThe Collaboration, a play by Anthony McCarten about Basquiat and Warhol, ran from January to March 2022 at London's Young Vic Theatre with Jeremy Pope portraying Basquiat, and Paul Bettany as Warhol.
-The play then moved to Broadway (Manhattan), for a limited run from December 2022 through March 2023, again starring Bethany and Pope, produced by the Manhattan Theatre Club.
-The pair have also starred in a film version, scheduled to come out later in 2023.
+In 2022, it was reported that actor Kelvin Harrison Jr. will star as Basquiat in an upcoming biopic titled Samo Lives, which will be written, directed and produced by Julius Onah.
+It was also announced that actor Stephan James will star and co-produce a limited series about Basquiat.

+In 2022, The Collaboration, a play by Anthony McCarten about Basquiat and Warhol debuted at London's Young Vic Theatre with Jeremy Pope portraying Basquiat, and Paul Bettany as Warhol.
+The play then moved to Broadway, for a limited run from December 2022 through March 2023, again starring Bettany and Pope, produced by the Manhattan Theatre Club.
+The pair have also reprised their roles in a film version.

+Roger Guenveur Smith wrote, directed, and performed the solo show In Honor of Jean-Michel Basquiat, a tribute to Basquiat, whom he was friends with.